techpkd123/Human_Activity_Recognitino/README.md

 LSTM model is a type of recurrent neural network capable of learning order dependence in sequence prediction problems.
 This model is used as this helps in remembering values over arbitrary intervals.

-Human Activity Recognition dataset can be downloaded from the link given below: HAR dataset
+Human Activity Recognition dataset can be downloaded from the repo itself.

 ## Activities: